ueberauth/guardian/README.md

 A pipeline is a way to collect together the various plugs for a particular authentication scheme.

 Apart from keeping an authentication flow together, pipelines provide downstream information for error handling and which token module to use.
+You can provide this separately but we recommend creating a pipeline plug.

-#### Create a pipeline
+#### Create a custom pipeline

 ```elixir
 defmodule MyApp.AuthAccessPipeline do